neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 *************************

-If you follow the above plan, you will have a manuscript ready to submit 2 months after you start writing.
+If you follow the above plan, you will have a manuscript ready to submit two to three months after you start writing.
 Note that it includes many stages of feedback, and at each stage, a specific kind of feedback is explicitly requested.
 This procedure helps streamline the amount of work you do between iterations, and streamlines the entire process.
 Good luck!